Many writers are missing out on powerful opportunities provided by writing tools.

 - Easier formatting and exporting to comply with various ebook market requirements

-Scrivener is truly powerful specialist book writing software which does all of the above and much more.
+Scrivener is truly powerful specialist book writing software that does all of the above and much more.
 It’s available for both Mac and PC and also has an iOS version, allowing you to work on the go.

 One of the most useful Scrivener features is the ability to store and access your research within the same environment that you write in.